TristanMarsolais/HasinRustWebServerBenchmarking/README.md

 ## Usage

-1. Clone the repository:
+1. Clone the repository.

-2. Run the web servers:
+2. Run the web servers.

-3. Run the benchmark:
+3. Run the benchmark.